-- Take the rotor carefully off again without changing the crank's position.
-Reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
-If there is any change in the crank's position, you have to start again.
-In that position fasten the rotor carefully with the M8x30 nut.
-(Please don't forget to use the washer!) - The ignition is now adjusted.
+- Remove the rotor from the crank.
+Now press the rotor onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+If there is any change in the crank's (ignition) position, you have to start again. - picture shows standard rotor